 Name Your Groups

-I have to point out that naming groups of the best iPhone apps for business is absolutely critical.
+I have to point out that naming the groups is absolutely critical.
 Wrong names will lead to countless lost swipes and interruptions when you are trying to get something done and that is just not how it should work!
 We are all about ebing efficient, right?
 My favorites are “read” and “write” because generally that is most of my activities.
 Either I need to read something, or I need to write something.
 So let’s look at those.

 Under reading I have: Wall Street Journal, NY Times, NPR News, Kindle, Dropbox, LastPass and InstaPaper.

 Now notice that not every app here is strictly reading, but honestly why am I going to Dropbox?
 I’m going to look at a document, which is reading.
 And if I can do other things with it later, great.
 Dropbox is the best way to keep files that you have on your desktop, laptop, iPad and iPhone all in sync.
 I pay $50/yr for 50gb of storage.
-One of the best iPhone business apps, easy to use and also easy to share individual files or folders with others.
+Easy to use and also easy to share individual files or folders with others.